akiyamaSM/nova-resource-maker/README.md

 # nova-resource-maker ![CI status](https://img.shields.io/badge/build-passing-brightgreen.svg)

-A Nova tool that will help you to generate fields array for the resource.
+A Nova tool that will help you to generate fields array for the resource. you can check this [post](https://medium.com/@InaniT0/generate-your-resource-fields-with-no-pain-108d7369489e) on how to use it

 ## Installation